Moamoria rebellion: Conclusion

 The rebellion couldn't own its origin due to impolitic deeds of some Kings and Queen.
 It was the consequence, the symptom of ultimate disease, that the Ahom monarchy was on decline.
 The massive agitation of rebels shook the foundations of Ahom state.
 Though the Moamaria rebellion ended in failure, it brought the breakdown of exploitive paik and Khel systems, on which the economic state of Ahoms was based.
 This compelled the state to move on money-economy.
 The rebellion ended indecisively with both the sides completely ruined, the country was fanatically depopulated.
 The population came down to one-half of what it was before, and economic life was totally disrupted.
-Swarnalata Baruah (1985) states: The Moamariya rebellion was a rebellion of the people against the existing government and those who disfavoured a change in it joined with the hands with the royalist."
+Swarnalata Baruah (1985) states: “The Moamariya rebellion was a rebellion of the people against the existing government and those who disfavoured a change in it joined with the hands with the royalist."

-The discontented elements remained silent for very long, for they considered the Ahom monarchy to be unchallengeable.
-But this was all shattered throwing the divine origin of kingship and by putting a line of common men on the throne.
-"No alternative to the feudal system emerged, since no new ruling class could germinate from the peasantry which was relatively undifferentiated, or from its undeveloped stratum of traders and artisans.
-The issues became blurred since the rebels comprised diverse and nebulous class elements with varying degrees of dislike for the regime.
-Nevertheless, the ruling class could no more rule in the old manner."
+The discontented elements remained silent for very long, for they considered the Ahom government of the time to be unchallengeable.
+But the government of the time was successfully challenged and a line of common men were raised to the throne.